lewishowles/components/src/components/interaction/star-rating/star-rating.md

 _Note that a label is always required, even if a label is not shown to the user, as it will be critical for screen readers.
 This component will show an error if no label is provided._

+### `current-rating`

+A space to place additional text to display the current average rating, for example "4.5/5 based on 300 reviews".

 ### `introduction`

 Any additional text to introduce the options, which appears between the label and options.